scipion-em/docs/docs/user/scipion-gui.rst

 subject (Fig. 15-16).
 Form possess two sections: Run and Input.
-Run section is common to all protocols and allows the user to configure run label and comments (to personalize runs, Fig. 14); execution mode (restart or resume), host, queue and threads or MPI.
+Run section is common to all protocols and allows the user to configure run label and comments (to personalize runs, Fig. 14); execution mode (restart or resume), host, and threads or MPI.
 Many image processing tasks are computer expensive so they need to be run on specific hosts, using queue system and parallel processing.
 Parallelization can be supported by underneath algorithm or enabled for